 Agile and user-centred design

 These frameworks started in either manufacturing (Kanban and Lean) or software engineering (Scrum and Extreme Programming).
 This means that they weren't set up with user-centred design practitioners (user researchers, interaction designers etc) in mind.
 However, it's possible to include this work in many of the agile methodologies.
 As far back in 2008, Autodesk was talking about using dual-tracks of discovery (user research and design) and delivery work within a single team.

 Later Jeff Gothelf expanded this with the concept of 'lean UX'.
 This is a mindset that brings together UX (including design thinking) and Agile (including Lean Startup).

 The Lean UX book (and Gothelf's Lean UX Canvas) are worth a look.
+There's also a great Boxes and Arrows blog post from 2013 about the UX perspective on Agile.
 However, for now, I'm going to focus on a Lean UX manifesto and how this related to Service Standard UCD work.

 The Lean UX manifesto